-The alluring land has a beautiful mix of different religion, culture, and ideas developed over the centuries.
+The alluring land has a beautiful mix of different religions, cultures, and ideas developed over the centuries.
 Kanyakumari is blessed with beautiful temples, breathtaking beaches, and historical monuments.

 Bhagavathy Amman Temple